sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

 There are two types of Automation campaigns:

-- Manual campaigns to which you can manually add changesets (pull requests) and track their progress
+- Manual campaigns to which you can manually add changesets (pull requests) and track their progress.
-- Campaigns created from a set of patches
+- Campaigns created from a set of patches.
+With the `src` CLI tool you can not only create the campaign from an existing set of patches, but you can also _generate the patches_ for a number of repositories.

 ### Creating a manual campaign